 Concealed carry is legal for residents with an LCF and for non-residents with a license/permit that Pennsylvania honors.
 Pennsylvania LCFs are issued to residents and non-residents that are at least 21 years old.
-Non-residents must already have a permit to carry in their home state in order to obtain a Pennsylvania permit.
+Non-residents must already have a permit to carry in their home state in order to obtain a Pennsylvania license.
 There is no training requirement.
 In terms of reciprocity, Pennsylvania only honors resident CCW licenses from states with which it has a reciprocity agreement.

 Pennsylvania is a Castle Doctrine state and has a “stand your ground” law.
 There is no duty to retreat in your residence or any place where you have a legal right to be if confronted with a deadly weapon or an object that appears to be one.
 Under the law, the use of force against another person is justifiable if the person who acts in self-defense believes that the use of force is: “immediately necessary for the purpose of protecting himself [or herself] against the use of unlawful force by such other person on the present occasion.”

 The use of force is justifiable when the actor believes that such force is immediately necessary:

-To prevent or terminate an unlawful entry or other trespass upon land or the unlawful carrying away of tangible movable property; or
+- To prevent or terminate an unlawful entry or other trespass upon land or the unlawful carrying away of tangible movable property; or

-To effect an entry or re-entry upon land or to retake tangible movable property.
+- To effect an entry or re-entry upon land or to retake tangible movable property.